Meet Captain Anthony Corder

 He picked up a guitar, hit the road, and toured across the U.S. — playing everything from country to funk and soul.
 But no matter how far the stage took him, his heart always stayed close to the water.

-As a licensed captain, he began guiding in the Galveston Bay complex, specializing in trophy flounder, bull reds, and bay adventures.
+As a licensed captain, he began guiding in the Galveston Bay Complex, specializing in trophy flounder, bull reds, and bay adventures.
 His skill and passion soon led him to the PRL World Redfish Series, where he landed a Top 10 finish and cemented his rep as one of the coast’s most dialed-in anglers.

 That’s when Hook South was born — a creative media and music studio blending his love for fishing, storytelling, and sound.